tristannee/CS156/hw2/README.md

 # CS156/hw2
-This code comes from the second homework assignment in the CS156 class at Caltech.
+The code in this folder comes from the second homework assignment in the CS156 class at Caltech.

 - hw2_linear_regression.m